JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 * `repeat!`
 * `view` (if `DataFrameRow` or `SubDataFrame` is produced)
 * `groupby`
-* `vcat` (for table level and column level metadata only if it is present and identical for all passed data frames)
-* `hcat`(for table level metadata only if it is present and identical for all passed data frames)
 * `innerjoin`(for table level metadata only if it is present and identical for all passed data frames)
 * `leftjoin`(for table level metadata only if it is present and identical for all passed data frames)
 * `leftjoin!`(for table level metadata only if it is present and identical for all passed data frames)